ileathan/encode-x/README.md

 The core algorithm uses modular division and bitshifting exponentiation logic applied directly to buffer streams.
 It is from my experience the only working base conversion package that actually works and scales.
 Also, for the most part, the code is completely original.

-For full documentation see the [enQue full docs](https://ileathan.github.io/encode-x).
+For full documentation see the [encode-x full docs](https://ileathan.github.io/encode-x).

 # Features